Code-Institute-Submissions/DannyNagyAI-Code-Institute-Milestone-Project-02_MarResub/README.md

 - [w3Schools](https://www.w3schools.com/js/js_api_fetch.asp) - I used this to learn more about API.
 - [YouTube](https://www.youtube.com/results?search_query=api) - I used this to learn more about API and to view parts of many different videos.
 - [Bootstrap](https://startbootstrap.com/theme/freelancer) - I used this template to be able to shape the website.
-- [Mozilla Developer](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Introduction) - I used this page to learn more about API.
+- [Mozilla Developer](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Introduction) - I used this page to learn more about API, JS and Fetch.
+- [Stack Overflow](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Introduction) - I used this page to learn more about API, JS and Fetch.
+-

 ## by DannyNagyAI